Last updated on August 20th, 2021

 Inflammation is one of the ways our immune system responds to a substance it deems problematic.
 These substances can enter the body via the food and drinks we consume, the air we breathe, and even what we absorb through our skin.
 When your immune system perceives that a foreign substance has entered, it mounts a powerful attack on the unwelcome visitor.
 Part of that response is to create inflammation (the heat, swelling and redness), which occurs wherever the immune system is engaged in a battle—in the tissues of your face, in your blood vessels, and/or in your vital organs, for example.
 In other words, it isn’t always visible.
 Inflammation is essential for keeping us alive, but when prolonged, damage can occur.

-The Earth’s surface holds a vibrational energy, caused by particles called free electrons.
+The Earth’s surface holds a vibrational energy, caused, in part, by particles called free electrons.
 Studies have hypothesised that connecting the body to the Earth’s surface can enable these free electrons to spread into the body, having an antioxidant effect to slow down or even prevent inflammation and free radical damage.

 A review of earthing research done by the Developmental and Cell Biology Department of the University of California at Irvine found that that reconnecting the body to the Earth’s surface, resulted in significant improvements in sleep disturbances and chronic pain.
 One of the studies reviewed involved randomly assigning subjects with sleep or pain disorders to sleep on conductive carbon fibre mattress pads, half of which were connected to the Earth’s surface, and half of which were not.
 The subjects who were connected to the Earth reported a significant improvement in quality of sleep, feeling rested upon waking, muscle stiffness and pain, and general well-being when compared to the control subjects.
 The review concluded that more research does need to be conducted, but that Earthing very well may be an essential element in the quest to increase human longevity.